Small Grant Applications: 2024/25 applications now open.

 Competition pieces should be items of Baroque instrumental or vocal music, lasting a maximum of fifteen minutes in total.
 The term ‘Baroque’ is defined as music composed between 1600 and 1750: disagreements about whether a piece is acceptable in terms of its date will be resolved in advance by the competition’s judges.

-Competition pieces may be any of the following combinations or ensembles, vocal or instrumental:--
+Competition pieces may be any of the following combinations or ensembles, vocal or instrumental:

-solo (e.g. one keyboard or string instrument); accompanied solo; ensemble of not more than six players.
+- ensemble of not more than six players.

 The restriction of the event to a single afternoon means that only eight 15-minute performances can be entered.
 If there are more than eight applicants, then a short list will be pre-selected by the judges on the basis of video recordings of previous performances.
 Such recordings should be submitted along with the Application Form (for which see below): they should be of Baroque music, but need not involve the items which are chosen for the competition.